GMLC-TDC/HELICS/README.md

 We've created a series of roughly 10-minute mini-tutorial videos that discuss various design topics, concepts, and interfaces, including how to use the tool.
 They can be found on our [YouTube channel](https://www.youtube.com/channel/UCPa81c4BVXEYXt2EShTzbcg).

 The [Introduction to the HELICS documentation](https://gmlc-tdc.github.io/HELICS-src/introduction/index.html) steps through a series of examples that step through the basic usage and concepts of HELICS.

+Several Examples of HELICS federates and projects are located in [HELICS-Examples](https://github.com/GMLC-TDC/HELICS-Examples).
+This repo provides a number of examples using the different libraries and interfaces.

 The [HELICS-Tutorial repository](https://github.com/GMLC-TDC/HELICS-Tutorial) provides a series of tutorials using HELICS to build a co-simulation using domain-specific external modeling tools that is built around an electric power system use case with integrated transmission-distribution-market-communication quasi-steady-state-timeseries (QSTS) simulation.